 The Auto Bump function was added to Finish-Time 4.1.
-By default, this is configured with a working bump schedule as an example (Image below) But this can be configured with your own bump table, use this included example as a guide.
+By default, this is configured with a working bump schedule as an example (Image below) but this certainly can be configured with your own bump table, use this included example as a guide.

 Finish-Time Auto Bump is a two dimensional process.
 The process first begins with the top-most Category, then follows through each Class listed in the Bump Table until the Drivers Required per Class required for class is fulfilled.

 Example: We need three cars per class, ES only has two.
 Auto-Bump always begins with the top-most Category, which is Street in the image above.
 Auto Bump will iterate through each class in the Street Category until the miniumn number of cars per class is reached.